rundsk/dsk/README.md

 - `description`: A single sentence that roughly describes the component.
 - `keywords`: An array of keywords to group related components together.
 - `import`: The name under which the component can be imported.
-By default the import name is the same as the node's path, i.e. `DataEntry/Password`.
-When your component is known under a different name, this option allows you to override the default.
+By default the import name is the same as the directory path, i.e. `DataEntry/Password`.
+When your component is known under a different name, this option allows you to override the default one.
 - `demos`: An object, which defines variations of the component.
 The object's keys are the names of the variations, the corresponding values hold property sets.